 I did sacrifice my good Vichy powder to fix my foundation.
 Never have I ever found a powder that would fit me better than Vichys dermablend.
 Ever since I was little and found it in my mum’s makeup bag I knew I found the right guy for me.

-Macy’s have the best selection on brows products and you can find them all in their All about brows section.
+Macy’s has the best selection of brows products and you can find them all in their All about brows section.
 I’m personally a fan of powder eyebrows colors with a brush.
 I find it easier to work with and I have a kit similar to this one HERE.

 That’s it for the base.